johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 How smart/plugged-in do you need to be to properly participate in democracy?
 And how do these requirements change with time?
 Claim: (Dan Carlin) the fraction of people that are informed enough to participate today is lower than anytime in the past.

+"Ends justify the means" vs "How you play the game"
+Claim: Not in our interest to have a federal policy on torture.
+(Even if effects, although seems it is not) Eisenhower quote on being careful not to destroy the thing you're trying to defend from within.
+Seems right to me.
+If we are the "home of the brave" need to sacrifice some security for our freedom.
+Terrorists win if they reshape our ethics and morals by responding to thier actions.

+United States has had 250 year history of becoming more democratic.
+Now elect senitors, blacks and women can vote. ect.
+Been a while since we took another step forward.
+Can argue that recent gerrymandering/voter suppression is a step back.
+Covid and mail-in voting could be a step forward.

+American Icebergs (via Dan Carlin):
+Issues that are major problems that could destroy our country.
+Claim:  Neigher party addressing these.
+(Actually significatnt pressure within both parties to NOT address these) Some radical change probably needed to make progress here.
+1) Corruption too many lobbiest with too much influence to solve real problems (eg: insurance companies have to "OK" health care reform) taints everything, all solutions to problems
+2) Constitutional checks and balances
+   Executive branch too much power.
+Nuclear Bombs, 9/11 spying, wars without congress
+3) Forigen Policy: Ratcheting up tensions with Russia (Reckless) Constant/Continual war on terror.
+   US as "world police" citizens dont want it.
+4) US middle class jobs disappearing.
+Middle class is the balast of society.
+   How to cope when/if foundation shaken/broken?

+Better to trip with your feet that with your words.
+Better to screw up doing than saying.
+That which is done can be undone, that which is said cannot be unsaid.

+The work of living is to set STANDARDs and to live by them.
+Dont comrimise.
+Judge all you say, do, and the opinions you hold by your standards.
+"Are these consistent with my beliefs?"
+"Are these what the persion I want to be would do?"